suchithh/suchithh/README.md

-# Hi there, I'm Suchith Hegde! 👋
+# Hi there, I'm Suchith! 👋

 ## About Me 🚀
 I'm a **Computer Science Student** at the University of Rochester passionate about full-stack development, AI/ML, and building scalable systems.
 Currently contributing to open-source projects.
 Feel free to contact me.